mishobo/springbootmasterclass/asynchronous.md

 - Common use cases for multi-threading include parallelizing computational tasks, managing user interfaces, and handling concurrent I/O operations.

+This is the correct option.
+In Java, the join() method is used to hold the execution of the currently running thread until the specified thread has finished executing.
+When a thread calls join() on another thread, it waits for that thread to complete before resuming its own execution.
+This allows for synchronization between threads and ensures that certain operations are completed in a specific order.

 # Use Case Comparison:
 - Multi-Threading: Ideal for CPU-bound tasks that can be parallelized, such as image processing, video encoding, or mathematical computations, as well as scenarios requiring responsive user interfaces.